 +

-The MPCT.UN board discharges such oversight together with the board of directors of Dream Impact Master GP Inc.,which delegates such oversight to its Governance, Compensation and Environmental Committee(2)
+The Dream Impact Board discharges such oversight together with the Board of directors of Dream Impact Master GP Inc., which delegates such oversight to its Governance, Compensation and Environmental Committee(1)

 -